 Debashree Mukherjee (Columbia University)

-Debashree Mukherjee is Assistant Professor of film and media in the Department of Middle Eastern, South Asian, and African Studies (MESAAS) at Columbia University.
-Her forthcoming book, Bombay Hustle: Making Movies in a Colonial City (Columbia University Press, August 2020) narrates the history of Bombay cinema as a history of material practice, and is inspired by her own experience as a film practitioner in Mumbai in the mid 2000s.
-She is co-editor of the peer-reviewed journal, BioScope: South Asian Screen Studies, and currently a fellow at the Institute of Ideas & Imagination, Paris.
+Debashree Mukherjee is Assistant Professor of film and media in the Department of Middle Eastern, South Asian, and African Studies at Columbia University in New York.
+Her first book, Bombay Hustle: Making Movies in a Colonial City approaches cinema as a history of material practice and practitioners.
+Her next project presents a media history of indenture and South-South migrations, spanning photography, communications infrastructures, and film traffic.
+Debashree edits the peer-reviewed journal BioScope: South Asian Screen Studies and has published in journals such as Film History and Feminist Media Histories.